Mithradatha/nao-labyrinth/java/README.txt

 >> Node: Class
-Stores its own position in the grid, whether or not it is accessible, a pointer to the parent node if it has already been traveled, the accumulated cost so far through the graph, and an estimate of the predicted cost of the path from its current position to some other node.
+Stores its own position in the grid, whether or not it is accessible, a pointer to the parent cell if it has already been traveled, the accumulated cost so far through the graph, and an estimate of the predicted cost of the path from its current position to some other cell.

 >> Point2D: Class
 Integer x, y position in cartesian coordinates.